graphicscorelab/graphicscorelab.github.io/README.md

 ### `"what can i hope to gain by taking part?"`

-Graphic Score Laboratory is experimental both in its content and concept.
+Graphic Score Laboratory is experimental both in its content and concept, so expect the unexpected!
 That being said, we hope you will leave the workshop with a refreshed feeling of inspiration; a new set of skills in playing, making and listening; and maybe even some new friends and foes.

 ### `"am i a score-maker?"`